Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Abstract

 \section{Abstract}

-We present a new open-vocabulary detection approach based on detection-oriented image-text pretraining to bridge the gap between image-level pretraining and open-vocabulary object detection.
-At the pretraining phase, we replace the commonly used classification architecture with the detector architecture, which better serves the region-level recognition needs of detection by enabling the detector heads to learn from noisy image-text pairs.
+We present a new open-vocabulary detection approach based on region-centric image-language pretraining to bridge the gap between image-level pretraining and open-vocabulary object detection.
+At the pretraining phase, we incorporate the detector architecture on top of the classification backbone, which better serves the region-level recognition needs of detection by enabling the detector heads to learn from large-scale image-text pairs.
 Using only standard contrastive loss and no pseudo-labeling, our approach is a simple yet effective extension of the contrastive learning method to learn emergent object-semantic cues.
 In addition, we propose a shifted-window learning approach upon window attention to make the backbone representation more robust, translation-invariant, and less biased by the window pattern.
-On the popular LVIS open-vocabulary detection benchmark, our approach sets a new state of the art of 40.4 mask AP$_r$ using the common ViT-L backbone, significantly outperforming the best existing approach by +6.5 mask AP$_r$ at system level.
-On the COCO benchmark, we achieve very competitive 40.8 novel AP without pseudo labeling or weak supervision.
-In addition, we evaluate our approach on the transfer detection setup, where ours outperforms the baseline significantly.
-Visualization reveals emerging object locality from the pretraining recipes compared to the baseline.
-Code and models will be publicly released.
+On the popular LVIS open-vocabulary detection benchmark, our approach sets a new state of the art of 37.6 mask AP$_r$ using the common ViT-L backbone and public LAION dataset, and 40.5 mask AP$_r$ using the DataComp-1B dataset, significantly outperforming the best existing approach by +3.7 mask AP$_r$ at system level.
+On the COCO benchmark, we achieve very competitive 39.6 novel AP without pseudo labeling or weak supervision.
+In addition, we evaluate our approach on the transfer detection setup, where it demonstrates notable improvement over the baseline.
+Visualization reveals emerging object locality from the pretraining recipes compared to the baseline.\footnote{project page: \href{https://github.com/google-research/google-research/tree/master/fvlm/dito}{github.com/google-research/google-research/tree/master/fvlm/dito}}